ironcore-dev/ironcore/docs/proposals/11-scheduling.md

 ### Non-Goals
 - The scheduler should not act on `Machine` updates like `NetworkInterface` attachments
+- This proposal does not cover the scheduling of `Volumes`.

 ## Proposal

-For every created `Machine` a resource `Reservation` object will be created.
+For every created `Machine` with an empty `spec.machinePoolRef`, the scheduler will create a resource `Reservation`.
 The `poollet` will continue to broker only `Machine`s with a `.spec.machinePoolRef` set.
 The `Reservation` is a condensed derivation of a `Machine` containing the requested resources like `NetworkInterfaces` and the attached `MachineClass` resource list.
-The `IRI` will be extended to be able to broker the `Reservation`s.
-Once the `Reservation` hits a pool provider, the decision can be made if the `Reservation` can be fulfilled or not.
-In case of accepting the `Reservation`, resources needs to be blocked until a) the reservation is being deleted b) the corresponding `Machine` is being placed on the pool provider.
+The `IRI` will be extended to be able to manage the `Reservation`s.
+Once the `Reservation` hits a pool provider (e.g. `libvirt-provider`), the decision can be made if the `Reservation` can be fulfilled or not.
+In case of accepting the `Reservation`, resources needs to be blocked until:
+1. the reservation is being deleted
+2. the corresponding `Machine` is being placed on the pool provider.

 The status of the `Reservation` is being propagated up to the layer where it was created.
-After some time it contains a list of possible pools where the scheduler can pick one, set the `Machine.spec.machinePoolRef` and the `poollet` will broker the `Machine` to the next level.
+As soon as the root reservation has a populated status which contains a list of possible pools, the scheduler can pick one, set the `Machine.spec.machinePoolRef` and the `poollet` will broker the `Machine` to the next level.

 `Reservation` resource:
 ```